Kylie Jenner Shares Secrets of Her Perfect Pregnancy: I Gained 40 Lbs. and Craved Eggo Waffles

 If it weren't clear by now, Kylie Jenner's social media blackout is officially over.

 Overnight, the 20-year-old new mom decided to do an impromptu Twitter Q&A with her 24.9 million followers.
 The Keeping Up With the Kardashians star mostly answered questions about her "perfect" pregnancy—she gained 40 lbs. and craved Eggo waffles—and shared updates on her mini-me, Stormi Webster.
-She also admitted to being "soooo surprised" her firstborn is girl.
+She also admitted to being "soooo surprised" her firstborn is a girl.

 Read on for more from Kylie's Q&A, which lasted an hour and 20 minutes: